olcf/olcf-user-docs/services_and_applications/slate/use_cases/helm_example.rst

 Now mysql can be installed with these values by running ``helm install mysql stable/mysql --values values.yaml --namespace <project_name>``

 .. note::
-  To install quickly with ``--set`` instead of writing a values file, for example, if the default values are preferred except the persistent storage size and storageClass, this could be done by running ``helm install mysql stable/mysql --set persistence.size="20Gi" --set persistence.storageClass="netapp-block"``.
+  It is possible to quickly install with ``--set`` instead of writing a values file if the default values are mostly adequate.
+For example, if only persistent storage size and storageClass need to be changed from the default values, this could be done by running ``helm install mysql stable/mysql --set persistence.size="20Gi" --set persistence.storageClass="netapp-block"``.
 Note that you can pass multiple values by passing ``--set`` multiple times.

 After Installation
 ~~~~~~~~~~~~~~~~~~

-To see all deployed helm charts in a namespace, along with their status, run ``helm list --namespace <project_name>``
+To see all deployed helm charts in a namespace, along with their status, run ``helm list --namespace <project_name>``.
-If following the above example, this command will show the new mysql deployment, with ``mysql`` under ``NAME``.
+From the above example, this command will show the new mysql deployment, with ``mysql`` under ``NAME``.

 You can run ``helm status <release_name> --namespace <project_name>`` in order to get information about the deployment.
 In this example, our release name is ``mysql``.
 Running this command for our ``mysql`` installation will give us information on how to connect and authenticate to our newly created database.